Artist

 one of these is probably a counterfeit, very similar to the

-A 1988 reissue also exists (year appears on the label) with a glossy cover, and
+A 1988 reissue also exists (the year is printed on the label) with a glossy cover, and

 this seems a legitimate repressing taken from the original master: the matrix